ChimeraTK/DeviceAccess/doc/spec_StatusAggregator.md

 3. error - warning - ok or off - mixed state of ok/off results in a warning
 4. off - error - warning - ok

+### Constraints and issues ###

+* As detection of underlying instances can only be performed in the constructor, the StatusAggregator has to be declared in user code after all instances of `ChimeraTK::StatusMonitor` in a Module.
+* Usage of `HierarchyModifier::moveToRoot` on a StatusAggregator is
+  controversial:
+  * Either: Detection of aggregated instances may take place from the virtual hierarchy level of the original (C++) parent module downwards.
+The Aggregator and its status output would then appear on the root level.
+  * Or: `HierarchyModifier::moveToRoot` is not allowd on StatusAggregators

 ## Implementation ##

 ### Requirements ###

-* **R2.1**: The instances need to be dectected on the `ChimeraTK::VirtualModule` on the aggregator's level
+* **R2.1**: The detection of instances needs to be performed recursively from the StatusAggregator's virtual parent module on
-* **R2.2**: The decteion has to work on instances the are modified by any of the `ChimeraTK::HierarchyModifier`s
+* **R2.2**: The detection has to work on instances the are modified by any of the `ChimeraTK::HierarchyModifier`s

 ### Constraints and issues ###

-* The detection and connection of the instances to be aggregated has to be performed in the constructor, later the variable household is fixed and the status inputs can not be added anymore
+* The detection and connection of the instances to be aggregated has to be performed in the constructor, later the variable household is fixed and the status inputs can not be added anymore.

+* As a consequence of the implementation requirements, in order to get the virtual parent module, the entire Application needs to be virtualised and the search algorithm must then navigate to the parent module.

-* `ChimeraTK::StatusMonitor`s on the same level and the StatusAggregator itself must be ignored in the detection.
+* Related to R1.1.3: If a StatusAggregator is found on a level below, the instances of `ChimeraTK::StatusMonitor`s on that level must be ignored.